Overview

 • Memory problems

-In some cases, a person might also experience thoughts of self-harm or suicide.
-It’s beneficial to note that these signs aren’t exhaustive and can vary significantly from person to person based on many factors, including specific mental health conditions, individual differences, and cultural factors.
+In some cases, one might also experience thoughts of self-harm or suicide.
+It’s beneficial to note that these signs aren’t exhaustive and can vary significantly from person to person based on many factors, including specific mental health concerns, individual differences, and cultural factors.

 Recognizing these signs in oneself or others is beneficial in addressing mental health concerns.
 Early intervention4 is often key to effective treatment5 and recovery.
-If you or someone you know is exhibiting these signs, approaching the situation with sensitivity and empathy can be helpful.
+If you or someone you know is exhibiting these signs, and you are concerned, approaching the situation with sensitivity and empathy can be helpful.

-If you notice warning signs of a mental illness in someone else, encourage open communication and active listening without judgment and suggest seeking help from a healthcare professional, such as a psychologist, psychiatrist, or counselor.
+If you notice warning signs of a mental illness in someone else, encourage open communication and active listening without judgment and suggest seeking help from a mental health professional.
 It’s often beneficial to approach the situation without blame or shame, as mental health concerns are a common and treatable aspect of human health.
 Many mental health conditions are treatable, including anxiety disorders, bipolar disorder, eating disorders, and other mental disorders.
-In addition, individuals do not have to be diagnosed with any mental health conditions to seek help.
+In addition, individuals do not have to be diagnosed with any mental health concerns to seek help.

 For those with thoughts of suicide, contact the 988 Suicide & Crisis Lifeline at 988.
 Please also see our Get Help Now page for more immediate resources.